v-srirama/12778-Project/README.md

 4. Interfacing RPi Pico, sensors and amplifiers

 ## Validation of measurement system
-1. Placing standard weights and verifying with sensor based computations
+1. Placing standard weights and verifying with sensor-based computations
-2. Visual inspecting the object location
+2. Visual inspecting of the object location